SidiBenaziza/MultiTask-Learning-for-image-Super-Resolution/README.md

 In order to release the burder on the GPU, we have chosen to split the dataset into patches with a pre-defined size in an .npy format .
 Use the prepare_npy_patches.py file for this purpose and change the destination and source directories accordingly.

+You should end up with the following arboresance :

+--DIV2K

+  --DIV2K_npy

+    --HR_npy

+    --LR_npy

+    --LR_qp22_npy

 ## Train

 run this command in order to train your network, this requires multiple file path inputs.